raghavavidyapriya/videotooimage/README.md

 ### PURPOSE

-- videotooimage is a Python package that provides functionality to convert video files into sequences of images. <br>
+- videotoooimage is a Python package that provides functionality to convert video files into sequences of images. <br>
 - It utilizes the OpenCV library (cv2) to process video files and extract frames. <br>
 - This package is useful for tasks such as video analysis, object detection, and machine learning model training using video data.
   <br><br><br>